HBClab/LabManual/README.md

 Below is a list of topics separated and outlined by topic.
 Some are general interest topics and others relate specifically to the methods and research questions relevant to our lab.

 As part of the lab, we want you to be both a consumer and producer of this page.
 To consume and get the most out of your reading, please read the reading questions and consider these for each review or primary article that you read.
 It's expected that you'll run into questions, so don't be shy to contact someone in the lab to discuss your answers to reading questions.
-This includes other undergraduates in the lab, the graduate student or staff you work with most, and Michelle.
+This includes other undergraduates in the lab, the graduate student or staff you work with most, and Professor Voss.
 To produce and generate new information on these pages, you should:

-(1) Consult with a graduate student or Michelle to find out about which topic(s) are priority
+(1) Consult with a graduate student or Professor Voss to find out about which topic(s) are priority

 (2) Search for new papers; we often use PubMed or Google Scholar (see here if you're not sure how to do this)

 (3) Pick a set of 1-2 papers to read that may be relevant to your search topic; answer reading questions as you read each, and document answers on the reading response form (which you can download below).
 Note you may have to skim more papers than you actually read in depth.
 I would suggest once you find a promising abstract, to skim to make sure it's relevant.

-(4) Make an appointment to discuss the articles with the graduate student you're working with or Michelle (whoever you first consulted with).
+(4) Make an appointment to discuss the articles with the graduate student you're working with or Professor Voss (whoever you first consulted with).
 Facilitate discussion by sending PDFs of the articles and your responses, as this will be a guide for discussion.

-(5) Once we're ready to add an article, email a PDF of the article(s) to Michelle, along with the final (electronic) copy of the reading response form(s).
-Michelle will update the wiki.
+(5) Once we're ready to add an article, email a PDF of the article(s) to Professor Voss, along with the final (electronic) copy of the reading response form(s).
+Professor Voss will update the wiki.

 #### Reading questions